mingweig/TSWD-Portfolio-Mingwei_Gao/final-project-part-three.md

 **Focused Audience Narrative**: Narrowed the story's scope to more effectively address the nuances of the healthcare experience by different races, based on user feedback for a more targeted approach.

-**Shorthand Transition**: Initiated the move to the Shorthand platform, used its features for a more polished and engaging presentation, in line with the latest feedback.
+**Shorthand Transition**: Initiated the move to the Shorthand platform, and used its features for a more polished and engaging presentation, in line with the latest feedback.

 **Data Visualization Standardization**: Working towards creating and using visualizations that are consistent with the visual language of the entire story.